Climate Change and Environmental Sustainability Initiative

 Further expansion of this initiative is planned through the procurement of additional segregated bins and the strengthening of recycling loops, contributing to circular economy principles.

-• Exploration of electric vehicle adoption for university transport services
+• Ongoing feasibility assessments for electric vehicle (EV) adoption in university transport fleets

 BNU is building a robust environmental monitoring system to track and respond to on-campus air quality concerns.
 Current and planned actions include: